Nile (band): 2020s

-Musical style and lyrical themes
+Musical style and lyrics

 The majority of Nile's music is written by vocalist/guitarist Karl Sanders.
 It combines traditional and technical death metal.
 Nile's music is characterized by the technical death metal genre's comparative complexity and speed combined with a riffing style consistent with brutal death metal.
-Nile's guitar and bass tunings are typically dropped A tuning.
+Their guitars and bass are typically tuned to dropped A.

-Much of the lyrical content is based on Sanders' interest in Egyptology (mainly inspired by Ancient Egyptian and Near Eastern mysticism, history, religion, and ancient art) and other ancient Middle Eastern cultures, such as Mesopotamia.
-Works of H.P.
-Lovecraft also seems to have an enduring influence upon the band's lyrical themes; the word "Nile" and the title of the band's first full-length album ("Amongst the Catacombs of Nephren-Ka") can both be found in the same sentence of Lovecraft's short story The Outsider.
+Much of the band's music and lyrical content is based on Sanders' interest in Egyptology (mainly inspired by Ancient Egyptian and Near Eastern mysticism, history, religion, and ancient art) and other ancient Middle Eastern cultures, such as Mesopotamia.
 Extensive sleeve notes are included on all Nile's full-length releases from Black Seeds of Vengeance onwards, with the exception of Ithyphallic, explaining the inspiration or source for the lyrics of each song.
+According to Sanders, "Every song that gets written is filtered through our own lens and our life experiences. [...]
+You can’t help it that whatever glasses you’re wearing are going to filter how you look at history."

+Sanders also assessed, "If we were using the music of the local area here, it would sound nothing like a Nile album.
+In a way it’s a form of escapism.
+There are a lot of Eastern modalities and tonalities adapted into the guitar playing, but it’s not purely authentic because it can’t be.
+In the same way that the soundtrack for a mummy movie or whatever is not all ancient stuff from 5000 years ago, it’s music that puts you in that mindset, which is a different thing.
+Are you scoring a Hollywood movie, or being a musical preservation society?
+We’re a metal band, so we lean towards the ‘Hollywood making a horrific Ancient Egypt movie’ [approach]."
+Despite the band's heavy use of Eastern tonalities, Sanders also expressed, "It became obvious to us early on that if you put in too many exotic elements, at some point it’s no longer really a metal record.
+Different Nile albums have had varying levels of extraneous elements to them. [...]
+It’s always a variable based on what each songs need.
+It’s the randomness of the universe."

+Metal bands Kittie and Suicide Silence cited Nile as an influence.